 The truth is, making a zombie feature it’s not easy.
-And I do not recommend that anyone to build a business model around making feature films for $5K.
-However, it is possible to run a safe set and also make a good looking movie on the cheap.
+And I do not recommend anyone build a business model around making feature films for $5K.
+However, running a safe set and creating a good-looking movie on the cheap is possible.

 Don’t Make Your Zombie Feature Alone

 But even with all the skills in the world, filmmaking is collaborative.
 So don’t be afraid to ask people for help.
 It’s okay to admit: “I’m making a zombie feature.
-I don’t have a lot of money but I am passionate about filmmaking and will create something awesome with your help.”
+I don’t have much money, but I am passionate about filmmaking and will create something awesome with your help.”

 Leverage Stock Footage For Your Zombie Feature

 One way to save lots of money while increasing the production value of your zombie feature is by utilizing stock footage.
-Lets say you need an aerial shot of New York and you are shooting in Utah.
-Some might argue that it costs a lot of money to fly to NY to get the shot.
+Let’s say you need an aerial shot of New York, and you are shooting in Utah.
+Some might argue that flying to NY costs much money to get the picture.
 Stock footage can provide the shot without the expense of production.

-While I am not implying you should forgo your own camera work for stock footage, I am saying that telling a story (and finishing your feature) is the goal.
-In my zombie feature, I was able to utilize stock footage for the opening aerial shots, my establishing shots and some of the POVs.
+While I am not implying you should forgo your camera work for stock footage, I am saying that telling a story (and finishing your feature) is the goal.
+In my zombie feature, I utilized stock footage for the opening aerial shots, my establishing shots, and some of the POVs.

 Utilize After Effects For Zombie Feature VFX

-The results were amazing.
-Here’s an image below where I was able to composite stock footage from VideoBlocks of an empty hangar, populated with the drones from Video Copilot.
+The results were terrific.
+Here’s an image below where I was able to composite stock footage from VideoBlocks of an empty hangar populated with the drones from Video Copilot.
 On the bonus features of my film, I go into more depth on how I did many of the VFX shots.